open-csr/open-csr.github.io/docs/methods/reranker.md

 done
 ```

-Using BM25 models for DrFact and DrKIT
+Using the Reranker for DrFact and DrKIT
 ```bash
 declare -a datasets=("ARC" "OBQA" "QASC")
 declare -a rets=("drfact" "drkit")